There is no doubt in my mind that KashTree is a scam, but I know I couldn’t convince you by just saying it is.

 KashTree Review At A Glance

-About: KashTree claims to be the “#1 Influencer Network” where you can earn $500 on a daily basis.
+About: KashTree claims to be the “#1 Influencer Network” where you can earn $500 daily.

 Price: Free to join.